apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 it will skip usage of buffer and do a lock free REST call for reading from blob.
 This optimization is very much helpful for HBase kind of short random read over a shared AbfsInputStream instance.
+Note: This is not a config which can be set at cluster level.
+It can be used as an option on FutureDataInputStreamBuilder.
+See FileSystem#openFile(Path path)

 To run under limited memory situations configure the following.
 Especially when there are too many writes from the same process.